 Offering Hope for Kidney Patients Looking for Answers

-It is estimated that out of the roughly 80,000 people on the national kidney transplant waiting list, 30% of them are hyper-sensitive or “sensitized”, due to high amounts of antibodies circulating in their blood.
+It is estimated that out of the roughly 80,000 people on the national kidney transplant waiting list, 30% of them are “sensitized”, due to high amounts of antibodies circulating in their blood.
 The Kidney Desensitization Program at the University of Michigan is able to perform kidney transplants in these patients who otherwise might be left with no options.

 What Can Be Done for Kidney Patients Who Are Sensitized?